dukeofsussex/KTANE-Assistant/README.md

 | Strikes                             | Set strikes <0-2> |

 You can also skip this section if you want, by clicking the **"Random Bomb"** button.
-This button will initialize a bomb with completely random properties.
+This button will initialize a bomb with completely random properties and is useful to quickly initialise a bomb when experimenting with modules.
-This is likely to be useful, if you want to disarm a module that has nothing to do with the bomb's properties (e.g. Keypad or Memory).

 ## Modules